Current Suspected Overdose Deaths in Delaware for 2024: Get Help Now!

 Antibiotics have transformed the practice of medicine, making once-lethal infections readily treatable.

 The Core Elements Of Antibiotic Stewardship for Nursing Homes adapts the CDC Core Elements of Hospital Antibiotic Stewardship into practical ways to initiate or expand antibiotic stewardship activities in nursing homes.
-Nursing homes are encouraged to work in a step-wise fashion, implementing one or two activities to start and gradually adding new strategies from each element over time.
-Any action taken to improve antibiotic use is expected to reduce adverse events, prevent emergence or resistance, and lead to better outcomes for residents in this setting.
+Nursing homes are encouraged to work in a stepwise fashion, implementing one or two activities to start and gradually adding new strategies from each element over time.
+Any action taken to improve antibiotic use is expected to reduce adverse events, prevent emergence of resistance, and lead to better outcomes for residents in this setting.

-Growth Promotion – The use of some antibiotics can destroy certain bacteria in the gut and help livestock and poultry convert feed to muscle more quickly causing more rapid growth.
-This class of use has been the subject of controversy and scrutiny, and in 2012, the FDA asked livestock and poultry producers to phase out the use of antibiotics for growth purposes.
+Growth Promotion – The use of some antibiotics can destroy certain bacteria in the gut and help livestock and poultry convert feed to muscle more quickly, causing more rapid growth.
+This class of use has been the subject of controversy and scrutiny

 Farm to Table